Ressources/blog/How is Bridging Crypto Taxed?

 Handling Bridging in the Platform

-To handle bridging in the platform, follow these simple steps:
+To handle bridging using Crypto Tax Calculator, follow these simple steps:

 1. Find the transactions related to the bridging event under ‘Review Transactions’.
 Usually they will be split into an ‘outgoing’ component (sending to the bridge) and an ‘incoming’ component (receiving the asset on the other chain).
 The example below shows 0.5 WETH being bridged from Ethereum to Avalanche. bridging-step1.png